vpavlenko/vpavlenko/README.md

 I create bite-size programming tasks so that teachers can teach algorithmic thinking as early as with 10yo students.
 In fact, some of it is possible with 7yo students.
 I talk about "repeat N times" loop, nested loops, conditions (if, and/or), variables and while loop.

-I teach in JavaScript because I believe that school teaching should deeply integrate a conversation about modern interfaces, event handlers, data <-> UI etc. I don't believe that teaching it in Python is optimal.
+I teach JavaScript because I believe that school teaching should deeply integrate a conversation about modern interfaces, event handlers, data <-> UI etc. I don't believe that teaching it in Python is optimal.
 Yes, Python is better as a language.
 But pygame/tkinter is worse as a way of showcasing interfaces.

 ### Music theory